 At Oxford High School, we aim to focus our support on girls for whom the chance of a GDST education would be a transformative, life-changing opportunity.
 We are fortunate that we are able to offer generous bursaries to allow these opportunities to happen.

-Our GDST Bursaries range from 30% to 100% of school fees; however, the amount of any bursary depends on local demand and the funding available.
+All bursary applications are assessed independently by the Fees Office of the GDST and not Oxford High School itself, and applications are means-tested taking into account parental income and assets.
+In addition to satisfying means-testing criteria, recipients of bursary awards must also score highly in our admissions assessments.
+Our GDST Bursaries range from 30% to 100% of school fees; however, the amount of any bursary depends on individual circumstances, local demand and the funding available.
 Sometimes awards of a lesser value may be offered.
 Pupils who are awarded a bursary at Oxford High School may also receive assistance to meet the cost of their school uniforms, lunches and travel.